Naosekpam/Superpixel-based-non-parametric-scene-parsing/README.md

   pages={614--622},
   year={2019},
   organization={Springer}
 }

+or

+Naosekpam, Veronica, Alexy Bhowmick, and Shyamanta M. Hazarika.
+"Superpixel Correspondence for Non-parametric Scene Parsing of Natural Images."
+International Conference on Pattern Recognition and Machine Intelligence.
+Springer, Cham, 2019.

+#### And

 @inproceedings{naosekpam2019dense,
 title={Dense and Partial Correspondence in Non-parametric Scene Parsing}, author={Naosekpam, Veronica and Paul, Nissi and Bhowmick, Alexy}, booktitle={International Conference on Machine Intelligence and Signal Processing}, pages={339--350}, year={2019}, organization={Springer}
 }

+or

+Naosekpam, Veronica, Nissi Paul, and Alexy Bhowmick.
+"Dense and Partial Correspondence in Non-parametric Scene Parsing."
+International Conference on Machine Intelligence and Signal Processing.
+Springer, Singapore, 2019.